-Active vs. Passive Voice: The Complete Guide - The Write Practice
+Active vs. Passive Voice: The Complete Guide

-You’ve probably heard people decry the use of the passive voice.
+You've probably heard people decry the use of the passive voice.
 “Avoid it at all costs!” they say.
-That’s a little misleading; the passive voice isn’t always bad.
+That's a little misleading.
+Let's look at active vs. passive voice and when to use each.

-However, you must understand what it is and learn to recognize it so you can choose how to use it effectively.
+First off, let's understand what we mean when we're talking about “voice” in a passive sentence versus an active voice sentence.
+In this case, grammatical voice refers to the verb form used in relationship with the subject and receiver of the action.

+(This should not be confused with author voice which is more about the personality and style of a writer throughout their work.
+That's something entirely different.)

 What Is Active Voice?

-A sentence in the active voice is structured traditionally: subject + verb + object.
+A sentence in the active voice has a traditional sentence structure: subject + verb + object.

 Beth stubbed her toe.